-CERTIFICATE OF FUM IGATION - CONTAINERS Pursuant to an order received from: Requesting us to intervene as summarised: On a consignment designated as: Loaded on board: Fumigation bags of groundnut kernels As per the following Bill of Lading details: Bill of lading nos: Place and date of issue: Shipper: Vessel: Load Port: Port of Discharge: Total No of Bags: Description of Goods: Notify: (Full name and address details of Shipper) bags (Full name and address details of Receiver) We (company name), as an independe the limits of our intervention, certify the following Containers Fumigation: After stuffing, the following containers were fun active ingredient is Aluminium Phosphide with Container Nos: Place and Time of Intervention: At (country) terminal, on (date).
-All above findings are final at the place and time e of our intervention.
+LETTERHEAD/LOGO Certificate No Date CERTIFICATE OF FUM PICAL IGATION - C CONTAINI ERS Pursuant to an order received from: Requesting us to intervene as summarised: On a consignment designated as: kernels Loaded on board: As per the following Bill of Lading details: Fumigation bags of gro oundnut Bill of lading nos: Place and date of issue: Shipper: (Full name and address details of Shipper) Vessel: Load Port: Port of Discharge: Total No of Bags: Description of Goods: Notify: (Full name and address details of Receiver) We (company name), as an independent international inspection company, with the limits of our intervention, certify the following: C Containers Fumig ation: After stuffing, the following containers were fu active ingredient is Aluminium Phosphide with ımigated with n a concentration of kg of Phosphir 2 g/m3. ne whose Container Nos: Place and Time of Intervention: At (country) terminal, on (date).
+All above findings are final at the place and tin ne of our intervention.
 Authorised Signatory: